Last updated: October 2, 2023

 Legal claims arising from drug testing

 - Disability discrimination: Any applicant or employee taking medication for his/her disability is protected by the Americans with Disability Act (ADA).
-If any of such prescribed medications turn up while the applicant or employee is undergoing drug test and the employee or applicant is sanctioned based on positive drug test (which was as a result of legitimately prescribed illegal drugs for certain conditions, such as opiates), the employer may be liable if the medication was legally prescribed for a disability.
+If any of such prescribed medications turn up while the applicant or employee is undergoing a drug test and the employee or applicant is sanctioned based on a positive drug test (which was as a result of legitimately prescribed illegal drugs for certain conditions, such as opiates), the employer may be liable if the medication was legally prescribed for a disability.

-- Other discrimination claims: It is unlawful for an employer to select certain groups of employee for example, selection by race, by age, or by gender- for drug testing.
+- Other discrimination claims: It is unlawful for an employer to select certain groups of employees for example, selection by race, by age, or by gender- for drug testing.
 Any employer found guilty of this may be subjected to a discrimination claim.

 Tennessee medicinal marijuana